nathanlesage/cv/CV.md

     items:
       - label: 2025
         text:
+          - "**Vote Defection and Party Pressure in U.S. Congress**"
+          - "International Conference on Computational Social Science (IC2S2)"
+          - "Norrköping, Sweden"
+        text:
+          - "**Vote Defection and Party Power in U.S. Congress**"
+          - "Conference of the International Network of Analytical Sociologists (INAS)"
+          - "Columbia University, New York, USA"
+        text:
           - "**Vote Defection and Party Power in U.S. Congress**"
           - "Joint Spring Conference of the methods sections of DGS and AS"
           - "University of Leipzig, Germany"